srhunt-cyber/Vantage---MQTT-bridge-for-Home-Assistant/README.md

 # Vantage (InFusion) MQTT Bridge for Home Assistant
 **Version 1.1.0 (Sniper Edition)**

-This is a standalone Python bridge that connects a Legrand Vantage InFusion lighting controller to Home Assistant via MQTT Auto-Discovery.
+A standalone, high-reliability Python bridge that connects Legrand Vantage InFusion lighting controllers to Home Assistant via MQTT.

-This project began as a solution to *real-world reliability problems*.
-After struggling with controller lockups, "command floods," and state desynchronization using standard integrations, this bridge was engineered to run as a separate, persistent service that acts as a traffic cop between modern Home Assistant (fast) and legacy Vantage hardware (slow).
+**Designed for stability, discovery, and seamless migration.**

 ---

-## Why Choose This Bridge?
+## 🎯 Why this Bridge?

-This project is an alternative—not a competitor—to the excellent [in-HA Vantage Integration](https://github.com/loopj/home-assistant-vantage).
-It is offered to the community for those who prefer a decoupled, service-based architecture.
+This project is an alternative to the standard [Home Assistant Vantage Integration](https://github.com/loopj/home-assistant-vantage).
+It runs as a **separate service** (decoupled from HA) and acts as a "traffic cop" for your legacy Vantage hardware.

-This bridge is for those who:
+It is engineered for three specific problems:
-* Need **maximum reliability**: It decouples Vantage from Home Assistant.
-Reboots, reloads, or upgrades in HA won’t affect your lighting bridge.
-* Have experienced **controller flakiness** (buffer overflows) when sending too many commands at once.
-* Suffer from **"Scene Blindness"** (where physical wall switches change the lights, but Home Assistant doesn't see the update).
-* Prefer **MQTT-based infrastructure** for automation and debugging.
+1.  **The Restart Problem:** If you restart Home Assistant frequently (to update configs), it drops the Telnet connection to Vantage.
+On older controllers, this often causes a lockup that requires a physical reboot.
+Since this bridge runs independently, you can restart HA 50 times a day and the Vantage connection stays alive.
+2.  **The "Command Flood" Crash:** Legacy controllers often lock up ("buffer overflow") when Home Assistant sends too many commands at once (e.g., "Turn off house").
+This bridge throttles traffic to prevent this.
+3.  **"Scene Blindness":** Physical button presses often don't register in HA because the controller stays silent during macros.
+This bridge "spies" on the logs to catch every press.

 ---

-## 🚀 Key Features

 ## ✨ Key Features